fuloid/simple-iot-server/README.md

 A (probably) lightweight IoT server implementation for managing and monitoring smart devices with MQTT support.

-This codebase includes detailed documentation in the code comments and implementation.
+This readme only provides some explanation for the codebase that might be uncompleted.
 Please review the source code carefully to fully understand the architecture and functionality before making any modifications.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.com/template/3Jbbxj?referralCode=4iJO-9)